Lundalogik/LimeBootstrapAppStore/creditinfo/README.md

 ##Install

 Copy “creditinfo” folder to the “apps” folder.
 The inspector where the app is supplied must have the following fields:
-*	registrationno - text field - Contains the registration number
+*	registrationno - text field - Contains the registration number, exisits as default in LIME Basics
 * 	creditinfo - XML field - Stores the data

 Add the following HTML to the ActionPad (BusinessCheck-example):